bec-archer/SR80-Manuals/user-manual.md

 ### Role Switcher (Debug Only)

-During development, a hidden debug menu is available for switching between device roles without resetting the device.
-This only appears in debug/test builds — it won't be in the final app.
+The role switcher is a developer tool for switching between Front Counter, Tech Station, and Admin views without resetting the device.
+It only appears in debug/test builds — it won't be in the final app.

+**Enabling it:** Open the sidebar, scroll to the **Developer** section at the bottom, and tap the **Role Switcher** toggle.
+You'll be prompted to enter an admin PIN.
+Once confirmed, a small purple ladybug button appears in the bottom-left corner of every screen.

+**Using it:** Tap the ladybug button to expand a menu showing the three device roles.
+Tap any role to switch to it instantly.
+A checkmark shows whichever role is currently active.

+**Disabling it:** Flip the toggle back off in the sidebar — no PIN required to turn it off.

+The toggle state persists across launches, so you don't have to re-enter your PIN every time you open the app.
+Only the initial enable requires a PIN.

 ---